A message from Pastor Lou

 Sample children’s sermon, Silent Night?
 (Christmas Eve 2015)

 Messiah’s sixth pastor, The Rev. Louis A. Florio, Jr. (or “Pastor Lou”) is a graduate of the Virginia Military Institute (BA, English) and concurrently earned a Master of Divinity degree from Union Presbyterian Seminary (formally Union – PSCE) and a Master of Science degree in Criminal Justice from Virginia Commonwealth University.
-Additional studies for ordination were completed at the Lutheran Theological Seminary at Gettysburg.
+His dual degree thesis explored the impact of religiosity upon youth.
+Additional studies for ordination were completed at the Lutheran Theological Seminary at Gettysburg, now United Lutheran Seminary.

 A former six year veteran of the City of Alexandria (Virginia) Police Department, Pastor Lou served primarily in midnight patrol, including as a field training officer and as part of their community policing efforts.
 He was awarded six Chief’s Outstanding Achievement and Performance Awards for his service.
-In 1994, he and his police partner were awarded the Alexandria Kiwanis’ Police Officer(s) of the Year Award.
+In 1994, he and his police partner were awarded the Alexandria Kiwanis’ Police Officer(s) of the Year Award for their community policing efforts.

-Among Pastor Lou’s previous ministry and mission experience, he served as a “house parent” at St. Joseph’s Indian School in Chamberlain, South Dakota and as a volunteer with the Ecumenical Community of Taizé in France.
+Among Pastor Lou’s previous ministry and mission experience, he served as a “house parent” and missionary at St. Joseph’s Indian School in Chamberlain, South Dakota and as a volunteer with the Ecumenical Community of Taizé in France.
 He also has experience as a chaplain with Mary Washington Hospice in Fredericksburg, VA.
-He remains a member of the Virginia Chaplains Association and the International Conference of Police Chaplains.
+Pastor Lou seeks to remain active with the Virginia Chaplains Association and the International Conference of Police Chaplains, and he currently serves as Vice Chair of the Hanover County Sheriff’s Office Chaplains Program.
+In 2017, Hanover County Sheriff’s Office nominated him to be awarded the National Sheriff’s Association Chaplain of the Year Award in appreciation of his service.
+This award “recognizes a chaplain who has made outstanding contributions to law enforcement and his/her agency or who had demonstrated conspicuous excellence in the performance of his/her duties.”

-Pastor Lou is blessed to be part of the L’Arche Metro Richmond community and volunteers regularly with Mechanicsville’s Relay for Life, Hanover Adult Center, Hanover Habitat for Humanity and Special Olympics Virginia.
-He has been a profiled blogger at Living Lutheran in the past, or you can visit his 2pennyblog.
-He currently serves as the Dean of the Richmond Conference of ELCA Congregations.
-His wife, Kristine, is employed with the Federal government and serves on several ministry teams of the congregation.
+Pastor Lou is blessed to be part of the L’Arche Metro Richmond community and has volunteered regularly with Mechanicsville’s Relay for Life, Hanover Adult Center, Hanover Habitat for Humanity and Special Olympics Virginia.
+He has been a profiled blogger at Living Lutheran in the past, and you can always visit his 2pennyblog.
+Pastor Lou serves as current Dean of the Richmond Conference of ELCA Congregations.
+His wife, Kristine, is employed with the Federal government and actively serves on several ministry teams of the congregation.